Joach27/Joach27/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on lms (learning management system) project
+- And also working Machine Learning project
-- 🌱 I’m currently learning React, Spring boot and C
+- 🌱 I’m currently learning Machine Learning, Data Science, Spring boot and C
 - 👯 I’m looking to collaborate on C/C++ projects
-- 🤔 I’m looking for help with Spring boot
+- 🤔 I’m looking for help with AI developement
 - 💬 Ask me about anything